abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

     > - For instance, in the code below the ask function accepts a question to ask and an arbitrary number of handler functions to call.
 Once a user provides their answer, the function calls the handlers.
 We can pass two kinds of handlers:
     > - A zero-argument function, which is only called when the user gives a positive answer.
     > - A function with arguments, which is called in either case and returns an answer.

+- **Arrow functions:**
+  - Do not have `this`
+  - Do not have `arguments` variable
+  - Can’t be called with `new`
+  - They also don’t have `super`
+  - There’s a difference between an `arrow function` => and a regular function called with `.bind(this)`:
+    - `.bind(this)` creates a “bound version” of the function.
+    - The `arrow =>` doesn’t create any binding.
+The function simply doesn’t have this.
+The lookup of this is made exactly the same way as a regular variable search: in the outer lexical environment.